-Recently [121], we reviewed RF and microwave spectral filters based on transversal filtering and bandwidth scaling methods based on Kerr micro-combs.
-Here, we focus on RF and microwave high bandwidth temporal signal processing based on integrated Kerr micro-comb devices, for integral and fractional order Hilbert transformers, differentiators, as well as for integrators.
-We discuss the trade-offs between using very widely spaced micro-combs at 200GHz [109-111] with recently reported record low FSR spaced micro-combs at 49 GHz, based on soliton crystals [122-128].
+Recently [121], we reviewed transversal filtering and bandwidth scaling methods based on Kerr micro-combs applied to RF and microwave spectral filters.
+Here, we focus on RF and microwave high bandwidth temporal signal processing based on integrated Kerr micro-comb devices.
+We review both integral and fractional order Hilbert transformers and differentiators, as well as RF integrators.
+We discuss the trade-offs involved between using wide spaced micro-combs with an FSR of 200GHz [109-111] with recently reported record low FSR spaced micro-combs at 49 GHz, based on soliton crystals [122-128].
 We highlight their potential and future possibilities, contrasting the different methods and use of the differently spaced micro-combs.
-While RF transversal filters based on 200GHz Kerr micro-combs have achieved a high degree of versatility and dynamic reconfigurability, their relatively large comb spacing arising from the large FSR of ~1.6 nm (~200 GHz) restricts the number of taps to < 21 within the 30nm wide bandwidth of the C-band.
-This is an important consideration since this approach requires optical amplifiers and optical spectral shapers which are more readily available in the C-band.
-The limitation in the number of taps has restricted the performance of micro-comb based transversal RF filters in terms of frequency selectivity, bandwidth, and dynamic versatility.
-In order to improve on this, we demonstrated micro-comb-based photonic RF transversal filters with record high numbers of taps - up to 80 wavelengths over the C-band [117].
-This is the highest number so far reported for micro-comb-based RF transversal filters, enabled by a record low 49GHz-FSR integrated Kerr micro-comb source.
-While for filter applications [121] this resulted in Q{RF} factors for RF bandpass filters of four times higher than for 200GHz combs, for temporal signal processing this also yields dramatic improvements in bandwidth and reconfigurability.
-Our results verify the feasibility of realizing high performance advanced adaptive RF transversal filters for high bandwidth signal processing with potentially reduced cost, footprint, and complexity than other solutions.
+While 200GHz Kerr micro-combs have proven to be a powerful source for RF transversal filters, enabling high versatility as well as dynamic reconfigurability, the relatively large comb spacing FSR of ~1.6 nm restricts the number of taps to typically less than 21 wavelengths within the 30nm wide C-band.
+This is important since this transversal filters require optical amplifiers and spectral shapers that are typically only available in the telecommunications bands (1530-1620nm).
+This limitation in the tap number has restricted the performance of micro-comb based transversal RF filters in frequency selectivity, bandwidth, and dynamic versatility.
+To improve on this, we reported micro-comb-based photonic RF transversal filters operating with a record high number of taps - up to 80 wavelengths over the C-band [117].
+This is the highest number reported for micro-comb RF transversal filters, and has been enabled by a record low 49GHz FSR integrated Kerr micro-comb source.
+For filter applications [121] this enabled $Q{\rm RF}$ factors for RF bandpass filters 4 times higher than that achievable with 200GHz combs.
+For temporal signal processing, this yields dramatic improvements in both bandwidth and reconfigurability.
+Our results confirm the feasibility of achieving high performance advanced as well as adaptive RF transversal filters for use in high bandwidth RF signal processing systems, at the same time providing reduced cost, footprint, and complexity.